pkainulainen/wiremock-tutorial/stubbing/README.md

 # WireMock Tutorial - Stubbing

-This example demonstrates how you can stub HTTP requests send to a remote REST API.
+This example demonstrates how you can stub HTTP requests with WireMock.

 ## Running Tests